CLIENT

 Crossing Dimensions: TMNT’s Mobile Leap

-The success of the online version of TMNT: Dark Horizons exceeded all expectations.
-With the most resource-intensive work already complete—assets, animation, audio—we pitched Nickelodeon the idea of porting the game to Android and iOS to extend the IP into mobile.
-It was a smart, scalable move: we added a few new features and reached a wider audience through a much bigger platform.
+The success of TMNT: Dark Horizons online exceeded expectations.
+With assets, animation, and audio already complete, we pitched Nickelodeon on bringing the game to Android and iOS—extending the IP to a wider audience.
+It was a smart, scalable move that added new features and opened the door to much bigger platforms.

 PS.
 That’s my iPhone 5 with the broken-down connector